danielfroz/sloth/README.md

-# Sloth: An Opinionated API Framework
+# Sloth: CQRS Opinionated API Framework

 ## Introduction

-**Sloth** is an opinionated framework for building API services using existing and popular JavaScript/Deno web frameworks.
+**Sloth** is an opinionated framework designed to simplify the development of API services.
+Built on top of popular JavaScript and Deno web frameworks, it provides a structured and scalable approach to API design.

-This project serves as a head start for organizing your code and scaling your application.
-It is the result of years of experience building APIs across various programming languages.
+Inspired by years of hands-on experience building APIs across various programming languages, **Sloth** empowers developers to focus on functionality while adhering to the CQRS (Command Query Responsibility Segregation) pattern.

 ## Getting Started

-See [core/README.md](./core/README.md) for more information
+Ready to dive in?
+Explore the example implementations to see **Sloth** in
+action:

+- **[Oak Example](examples/oak)**: Demonstrates how to build an API service using Oak.
+- **[Express Example](examples/express)**: Illustrates an API implementation with Express.

+Each example showcases the recommended project structure and key concepts for working with **Sloth**.

+## Contributing

+We welcome contributions!
+If you'd like to help improve Sloth, feel free to submit a pull request or open an issue.
+Before contributing, please review our Contributing Guidelines.

+## Disclaimer

+⚠️ **Warning:** This project is still under active development.
+Interfaces and object contracts are subject to change.
+A stable `1.0` release will be published once the project is validated and stabilized.